Learn How to Crawl with a Minimal Viable Product

 Outbound Channels: Max Two

 Communication outbound channels describe your mediums to get in touch with your customers.
 We recommend to begin with one or two channels in the MVP, to minimize the risk and duration of your MVP.

 The decision criteria for the best MVP communication outbound channels should include:

 Your business scenarios will come with a definition of communication outbound channels to achieve the expected objectives and to be able to build the needed journeys, streams and creative content.
 The best channels are the ones that cover the journeys and streams as thoroughly as possible and work best for your creative content.

 - Fit to communication strategy and tactics

 Ideally, you have an overall strategy in place for your outbound communication channel mix.
 The selection of your first one or two channels should fit in it.
-Your strategy should include general considerations on pull versus push, direct versus broadcast, classical versus digital and many more.
-In the conclusion section of this article, you will find more information on how to build a communication outbound channel mix strategy.
+Your strategy should include general considerations related to pull versus push, direct versus broadcast, classical versus digital and many more.
+In the conclusion section of this article, you will find more information about how to build a communication outbound channel mix strategy.